 I did not place into the class I wanted.
 Can I take it anyway?No. You must achieve the minimum placement result to take each corresponding class.

-What can I do if I am not satisfied with my score?Students receive two assessments after the initial one.
-The second assessment may be started 48 hours after the first assessment.
-However, we encourage students to spend several hours in the Prep and Learning Module before taking another assessment.
+What can I do if I am not satisfied with my score?Students receive two unproctored tests and two proctored tests.
+After each test we encourage students to spend several hours in the Prep and Learning Module before taking another assessment.
 Most students do not improve their score until they utilize the Prep and Learning Module to work on their math skills.

 What if I placed into the class I wanted?Congratulations!
 Continue to use your Prep and Learning Module to improve your chances for success.
 Take advantage of the targeted review and learning features in ALEKS to get a better grade in your class.